snipdome/nn_3D-anomaly-detection/README.md

 ```
 python train.py --config_file path/to/config/file
 ```
 As could be seen from the scripts, the content of the configuration file is divided into sections, each one with a specific purpose.
-Most of the times, the content of (each section of) the configuration file is directly supplied to a module (e.g. a network model, the pytorch-lightning Trainer, the logger, etc.), which prevents the user to write (to-be-kept-updated) boilerplate code.
+Examples of configuration files are provided in the "examples" folder.
+Most of the times, the content of (each section of) the configuration file is directly supplied to a module (e.g. a network model, the pytorch-lightning Trainer, the logger, etc.), which prevents the user to write (and to-be-kept-updated) boilerplate code.

 ## Implementation details